chakjfo/chakjfo/README.md

 ## 👋 Hello, I'm **Charish Pulido**

-I'm a **Computer Science graduate** and aspiring **Full-Stack Developer** based in **Davao City, Philippines**.
+I'm a **Computer Science graduate** and an aspiring **Full-Stack Developer** based in **Davao City, Philippines**.
 I enjoy building practical software solutions, from desktop applications to modern web applications, while continuously learning new technologies.

 ### 🚀 About Me
 - 💻 Passionate about **Full-Stack Web Development** and **Software Engineering**